wangqiqiML/random_mt_scripts/README.md

 ***SENSE_WS***

-Run it in the same folder with the rho, dat files.
+Run it in the same folder with the rho, dat files (ModEM).

-Edit existing rho files with the assit of indexed plots.
+Edit existing rho files with the assist of indexed plots.
+Could be used for making sensitivity tests

 ***avg_edi***